PossiblyAxolotl/PossiblyAxolotl.github.io/projects/grid-based-game/doc.md

 Cool level -> https://gist.githubusercontent.com/PossiblyAxolotl/b4bbffe197906b00a7fda85640592683/raw/897316226ea098176485dd80c0a479fedc15dbfb/level2.soko.txt
 ```

-It can be hosted anywhere as long as the level can be accessed as plain text from the URL.
+You must include a space on either side of the arrow in ` -> `.
+The next level can be hosted anywhere as long as the level can be accessed as plain text from the URL.

 Built-in levels just give a path (i.e. level1 -> levels/level2.soko.txt) as they're all hosted on the same server.